andywiecko/SOLIDstate/Webpage/docs/tutorial/ensembles.md

 * `GrandCanonical` ― ensemble with all possible configuration with any number of particles in the system,
 * `ParityGrandCanonical` ― similar to `GrandCanonical`, but with fixed parity of the particle number.

-One of the `SOLIDstate` features is an easy switch between ensembles, without any pain.
+One of the `SOLIDstate` features is an easy switch between ensembles.
 Moreover, one needs to design Hamiltonians only once.
 The selection between the ensembles is done automatically.